run-ai/docs/docs/Administrator/Miscellaneous-/Launch-Workloads-using-Rancher-User-Interface.md

 *

     On the bottom and select "show advanced options".
-Expand labels and labels and add 2 labels, adding the name of the user and the name of the project as follows:&nbsp;
+Expand labels and labels and add 2 labels, adding the name of the user and the name of the project as follows: